When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 At a palm-filling 4in and with a tack-sharp OLED panel, the Razr 50 Ultra’s outer screen is so good you can almost forego flipping it open entirely.
 Moto has ditched the thicker top bezel, and shrunk the surrounding frame to make room for it, but kept the distinctive twin punch hole cutouts for those twin camera lenses.

 Apps have more room to breathe than last year, even without enabling the full screen setting (which fills the entire panel, obscuring anything beneath the camera cutouts).
 Typing is easier too.
 I could tap out sentences at full speed with no typos – something I couldn’t say about the outgoing phone.
-You’re still forced to pick between onscreen buttons and gesture navigation across both screens, rather than individually, but the latter is a lot easier on account of the larger form factor.
+You’re still forced to pick between onscreen buttons and gesture navigation across both screens, rather than individually, but the latter is a lot easier than it was previously thanks to the larger form factor.

-A high refresh rate guaranteed smooth motion while swiping between screens and taps were just as responsive as the inner display.
-Colours were wonderfully vibrant and punchy, and it got bright enough I could see it clearly outdoors on an especially sunny day – Moto claims a 2400 nits peak, which is up there with many mainstream non-folding phones.
+A 165Hz refresh rate guarantees smooth motion while swiping between screens, and taps were just as responsive as the inner display.
+Colours are wonderfully vibrant and punchy, and it got bright enough I could see it clearly outdoors on especially sunny days.
+Moto claims a 2400 nits peak, which is up there with many mainstream non-folding phones.
+Motorola has finally added an always-on display option, too.

 The Razr 50 Ultra continues to impress once you flip it open, particularly for anyone who hates screen creases.
 I can still feel the subtle hinge when swiping across the screen, but it’s hard to spot at the sort of angles I typically use my phone at.
-Motorola remains the pick of the bunch for flip-style foldables.
+Motorola remains the pick of the bunch for flip-style foldables, especially now it has ironed out the slight wobble I noticed on the old Razr 40 Ultra.

 Cameras: count me in

-Flip phones have never been the last word in phone photography, but the Razr 50 Ultra is off to a good start.
-It has two 50MP exterior snappers: one wide angle and one telephoto.
-That’s a big leap in pixel count compared to the outgoing model – but did mean ditching the ultrawide lens.
+Flip phones have never been the last word in phone photography, but the Razr 50 Ultra puts its best foot forward with two 50MP exterior snappers.
+There’s one wide-angle with optical image stabilisation, and one 2x telephoto without.
+Both are a big leap in pixel count compared to the outgoing model.

 Motorola Razr 50 Ultra camera samples barMotorola Razr 50 Ultra camera samples bar 4x